2002–03 South-West Indian Ocean cyclone season: Moderate Tropical Storm 01

 In late August, a weak low-level circulation persisted near Diego Garcia.
 It was associated with a trough near the equator, and initially remained disorganized due to high wind shear.
-The disturbance was located at a low latitude near the equator, and a ridge extending from the eastern coast of Africa imparted a general west-southwest movement.
-The system was organized enough to be classified by MFR on September 4 at 2.5° S. Subsequently, the system developed more convection as its circulation became better defined.
+The disturbance was located at a low latitude near the equator, and a ridge extending from the eastern coast of Africa imparted a general west-south-west movement.
+The system was organized enough to be classified by MFR on September 5 at 3.1° S. Subsequently, the system developed more convection as its circulation became better defined.
 Operationally, MFR began issuing warnings on September 5 on Tropical Disturbance 01, and the next day upgraded it to a tropical depression.
 Post analysis from MFR indicated that the system reached peak winds of 65 kph on September 6, the same day that the Joint Typhoon Warning Center (JTWC) initiated advisories on it as Tropical Cyclone 01S.
 The storm developed banding features, but the thunderstorms were sheared away from the circulation.
-On September 7, the storm moved through Seychelles – an island nation in the southern Indian Ocean – before weakening.
+On September 7, the storm moved through Seychelles—an island nation in the southern Indian Ocean—before weakening.
 MFR discontinued advisories on September 8, and the JTWC followed suit the next day.

 While moving through Seychelles, the storm produced a microburst that lasted for two hours across several islands, producing wind gusts up to 130 kph on Praslin.
 Heavy rainfall affected Praslin, La Digue, and particularly Mahé, which reported 327.1 mm in a 24‑hour period.
 Damage on Mahé was limited to landslides and some flooding.
 On Praslin, high winds damaged the roofs of over 50 houses and destroyed six homes, while the airport was also damaged.
 The winds damaged 50 power lines, causing an island-wide power outage.
 High winds also downed about 30,000 trees, which blocked roads but were quickly removed.
-Due to widespread tree damage, Cousin Island – a nature preserve – was closed for about two weeks, accounting for about $50,000 (2002 USD, SR250,000 rupees) in damage.
+Due to widespread tree damage, Cousin Island—a nature preserve—was closed for about two weeks, accounting for about $50,000 (2002 USD, SR250,000 rupees) in damage.
 Nationwide, the storm left 375 families homeless and damaged crop fields, becoming the most damaging in the country in 50 years.